2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 THANK YOU FOR YOUR INTEREST IN Southern New Hampshire University Online MS - Construction Management

-Check out the 15 most affordable online PMHNP programs by the total cost of in-state tuition in 2024.
-For this listing, both resident and non-resident tuition are included when applicable.
+Check out the 15 most affordable online PMHNP programs by the total cost of in-state tuition in 2025.
+For this listing, both resident and non-resident tuition are listed when applicable.
 Some programs do not accept out-of-state students.

 East Carolina University (ECU) offers a CCNE-accredited online MSN-PMHNP program with eight in-person intensives at the Greenville, NC campus.
 Each campus visit spans two days once per semester.
 Applicants must have at least one year of clinical work experience, and preference is given to those with at least one year of psychiatric-mental health clinical nursing experience and who plan to work directly with mental health patients upon graduation.
 The full-time completion plan spans three years, while the part-time plan takes about four years to complete.
 The MSN-PMHNP program begins in the fall only.